Smurillopng/Smurillopng/README.md

 ## ℹ️ ***About me:***

-Game Design student at [SENAC-SP](https://www.sp.senac.br), passionate about games and music, doing his best to learn how to code and evolve in the field.
+Graduated in Bachelor of Game Design at [SENAC-SP](https://www.sp.senac.br), passionate about games and music, doing my best to learn how to code and evolve in the field.

 ## 🌱 ***I’m currently learning:***